-•A sincere effort to learn the course material.
-When participating in discussions and when writing papers, your comments should indicate to me that you have read and understand the course material.
-Some students wrongly assume that they can simply "wing it" in this class and still receive a high grade.

-• Preparation.
-You should keep up with the readings and assignments each week, particularly before contributing to seminar and our course discussion board.
+- •A sincere effort to learn the course material.
+When participating in discussions and when writing papers, you comments should indicate to me that you have read and understand the course material.
+Some students wrongly assume that they can simply "wing it" in this class and still receive a high grade. - Preparation.
+You should keep up with the readings and assignments each week, particularly before contributing to seminar and our course discussion board. - Promptness.

-• Promptness.
 You should comply with all due dates, as I do not accept late work.
-All assignments are due by 10am on the listed due date..NO EXCEPTIONS (that includes computer problems).
+All assignments are due by 10am on the listed due date.
 You will learn that I am quite a stickler on due dates, so please learn to comply with all deadlines.
-I highly recommend that you plan to turn in your work early (with plenty of time to spare before the 10am deadline - you can even turn in your work days early!).
-You can submit your work to me in one of three ways: (1) by uploading your work (in the Learning Modules), (2) by emailing it to me through Blackboard Vista, or (3) by emailing it to me at my Bellevue College address.
-I highly, HIGHLY recommend that you also create a "back up plan" for what you will do if you have computer problems.
+I highly recommend that you plan to turn in your work early (with plenty of time to spare before the 10am deadline you can even turn in your work days early!).
+I highly, HIGHLY recommend that you also create a "back up plan" for what you will do if you lose your primary computer access.
 Please note that you are responsible for getting your work in on time REGARDLESS of the state of your computer or your Internet Service Provider (ISP).
 All late work will receive a zero grade.
-Due dates are indicated on the "Calendar" link on the lefthand side of the course website, so it is extremely important for you to stay on top of the Calendar.
+Due dates are indicated on the "Calendar" link on the lefthand side of the course website, so it is extremely important for you to stay on top of the Calendar. - Contribution.

-• Contribution.
 Learning about each other's experiences and perspectives is an integral part of the learning process in this course.
 I believe that you will learn a lot about yourself and your fellow classmates.
 To work effectively in this course, therefore, you are expected to be an active participant in our learning environment.
-This is why you are required to contribute to class discussions.
-Please be advised that your grade will suffer if you do not participate and contribute to the intellectual life of our class.

-• Respect, courtesy, and tolerance.
+This is why you are required to contribute to class discussions and activities.
+Please be advised that your grade will suffer if you do not participate and contribute to the intellectual life of our class. - Respect, courtesy, and tolerance.
 Since learning about diverse experiences is central to this course, it is of the utmost importance that you respect your classmates' experiences, differences, and opinions.
-Disrespectful attitudes will not be tolerated.
+Disrespectful attitudes will not be tolerated. - Honesty.

-• Honesty.
 This means no cheating and no plagiarism.
 If you cheat/plagiarize, you fail.
 No excuses will be taken into account.
 Your work must be your own, except when asked to work with other students.
 Furthermore, you are required to acknowledge in your papers if you have borrowed any ideas, terms, or phrases, even if you have borrowed from a classmate.
 Please do not copy and paste material from wikipedia or any other website into your assignments, as this is a severe form of cheating (that is very easy to catch, by the way).
 In this class, your assignments should be grounded in the textbook (rather than web resources, which are often wrong).
-This means that you should NOT do internet research in this class - all you need can be found in the course textbook and supplementary readings.
 If you have any hesitation, or if you are in doubt about one of these issues, feel free to ask me.